 - Complications (such as amputation or blindness) related to diabetes

-While it’s not a component of Lincoln Heritage’s life insurance coverage, each policy does come with a Funeral Consumer Guardian Society membership.
-This organization collects your funeral preferences and offers assistance to your family when you pass, getting quotes from funeral homes and assisting with any questions.
-It’s very helpful for family and friends that are going through an emotional time, but most of the benefit can be obtained if you communicate your final wishes clearly and check out local funeral homes yourself.
+While it's not a component of Lincoln Heritage's life insurance coverage, each policy does come with a Funeral Consumer Guardian Society membership.
+This organization gathers your funeral preferences and assists your family after your death.
+While this option can be helpful, you can do most of this work yourself.
+Communicate your final wishes clearly, and make arrangements with local funeral homes.

 The average premium for a final expense insurance policy was $719 in 2015, according to an industry survey.
-If you’re middle-aged or haven’t had any health issues, Lincoln Heritage’s rates are pretty close to those of their peers.
+Lincoln Heritage's rates are average if you're middle-aged or healthy.
 However, if you only qualify for the modified plan, their prices are significantly higher than competitors.

-Funeral Advantage tends to be more expensive if you’ve had a health condition because a very wide range of issues will cause you to pay the higher prices of the modified plan.
-While every insurer will have higher quotes for applicants with a certain set of conditions, by shopping around you can typically find a few insurers that are more lenient to your situation.
-However, Lincoln Heritage agents are not independent, so they can’t help you find a better-priced alternative elsewhere.
+Funeral Advantage tends to be more expensive if you're not healthy.
+While every insurer charges higher premiums for certain health problems, shopping around can typically help you find better rates.
+Because Lincoln Heritage agents are not independent, they can't help you find a better-priced alternative elsewhere.

 Lincoln Heritage offers several add-ons and riders to provide additional benefits while alive and after you pass, though these will increase your premiums: